Graham Norton: Eurovision Song Contest

+ITV

+In 2024, Norton returned to ITV to present a revival of Wheel of Fortune, including the celebrity version and an Australian revival, featuring Gok Wan and Charlotte Church.

-Other
+Other activities

 Norton played Mr Puckov in the 2006 American comedy spoof film Another Gay Movie.
-In 2007, Norton played Taylor in the romantic comedy film, I Could Never Be Your Woman.
+In 2007, Norton played Taylor in the romantic comedy film I Could Never Be Your Woman.

 Norton was involved in a high-publicity advertising campaign for the UK National Lottery as an animated unicorn, the stooge to a character based on Lady Luck (played by Fay Ripley).
 He has also advertised McVitie's biscuits.